 - Bake for 15 minutes.
 Remove and top with remaining cheese.

 - Bake for another 10 minutes or until heated through and cheese is melted.

 Can you freeze leftover pulled pork?

 Yes!
-Leftover pulled pork can be stored in the freezer for about 3 months when well wrapped.
+Leftover pulled pork flavored with dry rub can be stored in the freezer for about 3 months when well wrapped.
 Leftovers are perfect for easy pulled pork enchiladas!

 What to do with leftover Pulled Pork?